damiansal18/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-SortAlgos.cpp has Selection , Bubble , Insertion , Quick &amp; Merge sorting implementations.
+SortAlgos.cpp has Selection , Bubble , Insertion , Quick & Merge sorting implementations.
-HeapSort.cpp is solely heap sort.

 Program asks users to enter the size of the an array and the contents of an array to demonstrate each sorting algorithm.